argoproj/argo-workflows/docs/scaling.md

 ### Container Resource Requests

-If you observe the Controller using its total request CPU or memory, you should increase those.
+If you observe the Controller using its total CPU or memory requests, you should increase those.

 ### Adding Goroutines to Increase Concurrency